Miniature Antiques - Why do we like teensy-weensy stuff?

 These are fun to collect - tiny pincushions.
 Some of them are emeries - that is, needle sharpeners, and they are filled with sand.
 But the ones pictured here are all little tiny pincushions.
 Two of them are set in little baskets.
 The big tomato is the normal size.
 You can find these lots of places, and most cost only a few dollars, although unusual shapes or really early ones can cost a pretty penny.

 A basket of strawberry emeries.
 Most are less than an inch long.

 Miniature books are interesting, and very sought after by some.
 The little one here is leather bound and dated 1823.
 I've heard that book publishers made them so that they could be carried around easily, although I can't imagine trying to read one!

 I absolutely love country smalls in early milk paint.
 There is so much fake paint out there that you have to be really careful, and know who it is you are buying from.
 I've been fooled more than once.
 But after handling these things for many years, I have a pretty good feel for what's real and what isn't.
 Again, when in doubt, pass.
-But enough of the paint lecture, -- when you find miniatures in old paint it is special.

 The Shakers often did very small versions of their larger wares.
 This is a little bail handle pantry box, unpainted.
 It has the typical diamond shaped escutcheons found on a lot of Shaker bail handles.